-Started out by Jiacai, Nicholas, and Tylor, Treedots was formed with the mission of minimising food waste.
+\Treedots was started out by Jiacai, Nicholas, and Tylor, it was formed with the mission of minimising food waste.
 This is achieved through a self-sustaining ecosystem by aggregating F&B businesses on different points of the value chain.
 Hence, ensuring that there is no longer a need to dispose of perfectly edible food.
 Plus, did you know they are Asia first online outlet mall for food?

 Curious as to how and why they started out and what their future plans are?

 Read the full interview as answered by Treedot’s COO, Nicholas!

 TSP: What inspired you to start TreeDots?

 N: All three founders in TreeDots have different reasons that pushed us to drop all our current jobs to begin TreeDots.

 Personally, for me, I would say my main inspiration came from my trip to Europe where I noticed that there was always this corner in their local supermarts where food products are deeply discounted – we are talking about 50 pence a quarter leg kind of cheap here!
 After probing around a little more, I then noticed that these food products were all due to be thrown away in a matter of days.
 Hence were discounted to clear them out before they finally become inedible.
 That really ignited the idea in my head, especially after I found out that the industry norm in Singapore is that 6 months before expiry is considered expired.

 TSP: Can you tell us a few challenges you faced when launching TreeDots Singapore?